arcanic-kit/Result/README.md

 # Arcanic.Result

-A robust Result pattern implementation for .NET applications inspired by functional programming principles and functional error handling.
+A lightweight Result pattern implementation for .NET that provides explicit error handling and type-safe operations without exceptions.

 ## Features